 Other don’t-miss events include The Flame Run annual Fall 5K Run & Walk, the first ever Casino Night sponsored by Kappa Kappa Gamma and Sigma Alpha Epsilon, and the Day at the Races gathering at Keeneland Racecourse.

 Other opportunities to reconnect include the Resident Assistant Reunion and the Jurassic Park Reunion with emeritus professors.
-This year, Centre graduating classes ending in ’1 and ’6 will hold reunions—find the complete list of reunions by class here.
+This year, Centre graduating classes ending in ’1 and ’6 will hold reunions.
 Also, alumni will be able to take self-guided tours of the updated Old Centre.

 by Cindy Long